egordm/boosters/docs/rfcs/0013-arrow-parquet-io.md

 ## Summary

-Optional data loading from Arrow IPC (Feather) and Parquet files into booste-rs matrix and dataset types, with support for two schema layouts and automatic missing value handling.
+Optional data loading from Arrow IPC (Feather) and Parquet files into boosters matrix and dataset types, with support for two schema layouts and automatic missing value handling.

 ## Design